MajFontana/em-field-simulator/README.md

 # em-field-simulator

 This is a work in progress.\
-Currently the simulation follows Gauss's and Ampere's laws.
-Still missing is the simulation of Faraday's law and Maxwell's addition to Ampere's law.
+Currently the CUDA implementation only follows Gauss's and Ampere's laws.
+NumPy implementation is complete, but unverified.